Time and Combat

 Piercing (Pi) attacks are the single most common form of ranged assault.
 They come into play when someone grabs a handgun or bow (or a hybrid, the crossbow) and fires it at whoever has irked their ire.
 Some larger weapons also inflict shooting damage as well, primarily being huge-caliber military weaponry.
 Piercing attacks are resolved on the similarly named portion of the Master Table's effects row.

 As is the case with energy and force attacks, the target of a piercing attack may attempt several maneuvers to avoid harm.
 These include both the dodge and the feint, which involve not being where the bullets (or arrows or whatever) are going.
-However, no one can block or brace against piercing attacks, for they are simply too penetrative to work against with brute strength or fortitude.
+However, no one can block or brace against piercing attacks, for they are simply too penetrative for brute strength or endurance to work against.

 Thrown Bashing (TB) attacks are similar to ordinary bashing assaults, but they introduce distance into the equation.
 This basically involves throwing something at an opponent, whether it's a rock, shoe, cue ball, or even a bus.
 Thrown bashing attacks are not directly lethal, and are resolved on the thrown bashing portion of the Master Table's effects row, based (of course) on one's Coordination.